-Expenditures were related to the continuing exploration program.
+Expenditures were related to administration and support costs for a future exploration program.

-Pahuay and Muñaorjo Copper Projects
+Pahuay and Paka Copper Projects

-During the year ended December 31, 2022, the Company re-evaluated the carrying value of the Pahuay and Muñaorjo projects and, as a result of this review, recorded an impairment charge of \$1,541,503.
+During the 2022 year, the Company re-evaluated the carrying value of the Pahuay and Paka projects and, as a result of this review, recorded an impairment charge of \$1,541,503.